GenerationSoftware/pt-v5-moonwell-prize-vault-deploy-scripts/README.md

 1. set relevant environment variables (RPC URLs, deployer address and private key, etherscan API key)
 2. configure the chain-specific deployment parameters in a JSON file
 3. deploy a new reward liquidator factory (if one does not exist on the target chain)
-    1. Copy the `deploy:optimism:rewardLiquidatorFactory` NPM script and modify it for your target chain before running the new script.
+    1. Copy the `deploy:base:rewardLiquidatorFactory` NPM script and modify it for your target chain before running the new script.
 Then set the reward liquidation factory param in the corresponding config JSON file.
-4. Transfer at least 1e5 assets to the deployer address so they can be donated to the prize vault to fill the yield buffer on deployment.
-(Exactly 1e5 assets will be donated on deployment.
-These funds are not recoverable.)
+4. Transfer a small amount of assets (about $1 worth) to the deployer address so they can be donated to the prize vault to fill the yield buffer on deployment.

 ### Deploy a New Prize Vault

 To deploy a new prize vault and supporting contracts, first follow the steps above and then run the NPM command in the `package.json` file that corresponds to the chain you wish to deploy on.
-For example, to deploy on optimism, run `npm run deploy:optimism:prizeVault`.
+For example, to deploy on base, run `npm run deploy:base:prizeVault`.

 If a script is not setup for your target chain, first create a new config file for the chain and then copy one of the existing NPM commands and modify it to match your desired configuration.